pixeljetstream/r3e-adaptive-ai-primer/README.md

 ## How to use

 ### Database Seed Setup
-The project comes with a pre-seeded "database.lua" file thanks to the community at the sector3studios forum.
-It is not complete, please contribute [here](https://forum.sector3studios.com/index.php?threads/adaptive-ai-database-prototype-call-for-participation.5632/) to make it better.
+The project comes with a empty "database.lua" file.
+You can contribute [here](https://forum.sector3studios.com/index.php?threads/adaptive-ai-database-prototype-call-for-participation.5632/) to make it better, however it has to be reset after every major AI or physics update.

 To enhance the database dump as many "aiadaptation.xml" files as you can find from many people in the "/seeds" directory (the tool will look for all *.xml files).
 Run the tool it will update the database and generate a "results/database.html" file similar to [this](http://htmlpreview.github.io/?https://github.com/pixeljetstream/r3e-adaptive-ai-primer/blob/master/docs/sample.html).